luca-serra/automatic-music-genre-classification/README.md

  * Confusion matrix over the whole cross-validation will be displayed.

 ## Report
 The report of our work and of our researches upon this topic can be found [here](https://github.com/luca-serra/automatic-music-genre-classification/blob/master/Final_Project.pdf).
-Two other folders complete this report section ([resources](https://github.com/luca-serra/automatic-music-genre-classification/tree/master/resources) and [summaries](https://github.com/luca-serra/automatic-music-genre-classification/tree/master/summaries) we made of these documents).
+Two other folders complete this report section ([resources](https://github.com/luca-serra/automatic-music-genre-classification/tree/master/resources) and [summaries](https://github.com/luca-serra/automatic-music-genre-classification/tree/master/summaries) we made of these resource documents).